Chen-Suyi/cryosplat/README.md

 for cryo-EM homogeneous reconstruction.

-By reformulating Gaussian Splatting as an orthogonal projection-aware kernel aligned with cryo-EM image formation, CryoSplat enables stable reconstruction directly from raw particle images with random initialization.
+By reformulating Gaussian Splatting as an orthogonal projection-aware kernel aligned with cryo-EM image formation, cryoSplat enables stable reconstruction directly from raw particle images with random initialization.

 Experiments on real datasets demonstrate improved robustness